dotnet/docs-maui/docs/supported-platforms.md

 .NET MAUI apps for Android, iOS, and Windows can be built in Visual Studio.
 However, a networked Mac is required for iOS development.

-.NET MAUI apps for Android, iOS, and macOS can be built in Visual Studio for Mac, and in Visual Studio Code when using the .NET MAUI extension.
+On Windows, .NET MAUI apps for Android, iOS, and Windows can also be built with Visual Studio Code when using the .NET MAUI extension.
+On macOS, .NET MAUI apps for Android, iOS, and macOS can be built in Visual Studio Code when using the .NET MAUI extension.

 ## Additional platform support